Hossain-Ahamed/Bistro-Boss-restaurant-client/readme.md

 ## Overview

-This project is a client-side implementation for an e-restaurant named "Bistro Boss Restaurant by Zombie."
-Users can reserve tables, make online payments, and place food orders through the online platform.
+This project is a client-side implementation for an e-restaurant named "Bistro Boss Restaurant" Users can reserve tables, make online payments, and place food orders through the online platform.

 ## Firebase Deployment